Montana

 Yellowstone Film Ranch

-This Western backlot is styled after 1800s gold rush towns and uses five fully functional interior/exterior sets with support buildings to create 28 unique structures against the backdrop of Emigrant Peak.
-Buildings include a church, saloon, general store and barn in addition to a main street for shootouts and establishing shots.
-Productions can also utilize a cabin and village sets, and the nearby city of Livingston offers ample lodging and dining options.
+This Western backlot near Livingston is styled after 1800s gold rush towns.
+It uses five fully functional interior/exterior sets with support buildings against the backdrop of Emigrant Peak and the Paradise Valley.
+The 28 unique structures include a church, a saloon, a general store, and a barn.
+Additionally, a main street allows for shootouts and establishing shots.
+Out of view of the town is a trapper’s cabin and a homestead house and barn.

 Butte